 \section{Conclusion}

-Like Beniamini and Nisan in \cite{BeniaminiNissan2020}, we studied also the dual of the function: $f^*(x_1,x_2,\ldots, x_n)=\neg f(\neg x_1, \neg x_2, \ldots, \neg x_n)$.
+Like \citet{BeniaminiNissan2020}, we studied also the dual $f^*$ of the function: $f^*(x_1,x_2,\ldots, x_n)=\neg f(\neg x_1, \neg x_2, \ldots, \neg x_n)$.
 Let $\dc^*(x_1, x_2,\ldots, x_n)=\sum_{S\subseteq [n]}{\alpha^*_S\prod_{i\in S}{x_i}}$.
-Prime implicants of $\dc^*$ are minimal cuts.
-Even though we did not manage to prove it for arbitrary graphs, we found that for the graphs we analyzed the following properties are true: \begin{itemize} \item $\alpha^*_S\in \{-1,0,1\}$; \item The sets $S$ corresponding to non-zero $\alpha^*_S$ together with empty set constitute an Eulerian lattice with the usual subset inclusion relation.
+Prime implicants of $\dc^*$ are the minimal cuts.
+Even though we did not manage to prove it for arbitrary quivers, we found that for the quivers we analyzed the following properties are true: \begin{itemize} \item $\alpha^*_S\in \{-1,0,1\}$; \item The sets $S$ corresponding to the non-zero $\alpha^*_S$ together with the empty set constitute an Eulerian lattice with the usual subset inclusion relation.
 However, unlike for $\dc$ the elements of this lattice are not all unions of minimal cuts, but a subset of them.
-In particular, a slight generalization of Lemma 4.6 from \cite{BeniaminiNissan2020} to any function with the union of prime implicants $U(P_f)$ being an Eulerian lattice holds.
-However, it is not a sufficient criterion for \dc. \end{itemize}
+In particular, a slight generalization of Lemma~4.6 from \citet{BeniaminiNissan2020} to any function with the union of prime implicants $U(P_f)$ being an Eulerian lattice holds.
+However, for $\dc$ it is not a sufficient criterion to determine whether $\alpha^*_S=0$. \end{itemize}

-The following topics could be of interest for future research: \begin{itemize} \item What other useful classes of monotone Boolean functions, besides Bipartite Perfect Matching \cite{BeniaminiNissan2020} and \dc, have simple M\"obius functions? \item The lattices of Bipartite Perfect Matching and \dc\ are Eulerian implying the simplicity of the formula for the representing polynomial.
-Is there a simple (good, useful) characterization of the monotone Boolean functions with Eulerian lattices? \item Can the representing polynomial of some \dc\ problem be used to improve its complexity estimations?
-For instance, the current quantum query complexity estimations for the $n\times n$ two-dimensional grid still have gap between $\Omega(n^{1.5})$ and $O(n^2)$ \cite{ABIKKPSSV2020}.
-Since the quantum query complexity is lower bounded by the degree of approximate polynomial (divided by 2), one of the questions is: can the representing polynomial be used to obtain lower bounds exceeding $\Omega(n^{1.5})$ for the degree of approximate polynomial? \end{itemize}
+The following topics could be of interest for future research: \begin{itemize} \item What other useful classes of monotone Boolean functions, besides the Bipartite Perfect Matching \citep{BeniaminiNissan2020} and \dc, have simple M\"obius functions? \item The lattices of Bipartite Perfect Matching and $\dc$ are Eulerian implying simplicity coefficients of the representing polynomial.
+Is there a simple (good, useful) characterization of the monotone Boolean functions whose lattices are Eulerian? \item Can the representing polynomial of some $\dc$ problem be used to improve its complexity estimations?
+For instance, the current quantum query complexity estimations for the $n\times n$ two-dimensional grid still have gap between $\Omega(n^{1.5})$ and $O(n^2)$ \citep{ABIKKPSSV2020}.
+Since the quantum query complexity is lower bounded by the minimum degree of an approximating polynomial (divided by 2), one of the questions is: can the representing polynomial be used to obtain lower bounds exceeding $\Omega(n^{1.5})$ for the degree of an approximating polynomial? \end{itemize}